rbms-bsc/DCRMR/_pages/PPDM/Place-of-publication.md

 ## 4.201.95 Place names that are grammatically inseparable parts of other areas, etc.

-<a name="4.201.95.1">4.201.95.1</a> If the place of publication appears only as a grammatically inseparable part of another area and is transcribed there, or appears only as a grammatically inseparable part of the [Statement of publication](/DCRMR/ppdm/Statement of publication/) and is transcribed there, supply the place of publication in square brackets.
+<a name="4.201.95.1">4.201.95.1</a> If the place of publication appears only as a grammatically inseparable part of another area and is transcribed there, or appears only as a grammatically inseparable part of the statement of publication and is transcribed there, supply the place of publication in square brackets.
 Use a modern English form of the name, if there is one.

 >Example:
 ><CITE>[Munich] : Durch Peter Clement, Kunstführer zu München</CITE>